thealbeva/Paycheck-First/PRIVACY_POLICY.md

 ## Location

-The current version does not request or use device location.
-Automatic workplace geofencing is a possible future feature and is currently disabled.
-If location features are introduced, they will require explicit permission and an updated disclosure before use.
+The current version does not request or use the device's live location.
+Users may choose to save a job address, place that address on the internal business map, or open it in an installed maps app.
+Address lookup requires internet access and may send the entered address to the map or geocoding provider; it does not transmit the user's financial records to us.
+Automatic workplace geofencing remains disabled and would require explicit location permission and updated disclosures before use.

+## Camera, documents, calendars, and maps

+Users may choose a receipt/document image or use the camera for on-device text recognition.
+Selected images, extracted text, and confirmed business lines are stored locally in encrypted app data or compressed app-private storage.
+The app does not upload those documents to us.

+Calendar and external-map actions are user initiated.
+The app opens the device's calendar or maps interface with the selected job details so the user can review the action.
+The receiving app is governed by its own privacy practices.

 ## Analytics, advertising, logs, and crash reports